 - Given relative unrestricted access to alcohol in the U.S., an AUD rate of 6.6% is right in line with the occurrence we see with these genetic variants.

-- This is strong evidence, counter to U.S. claims, on the risks for addiction to opiates and runs counter intuitive to America’s efforts to use caps and limits, forced tapering or termination of opiates in treating pain.
+- This is strong evidence, counter to U.S. claims, on the risks for addiction to opiates and runs counter-intuitive to America’s efforts to use caps and limits, forced tapering or termination of opiates in treating pain.

-- Given the genetic basis of addiction, denying access to one substance is at best a temporary obstacles, easily overcome by switching to a different substance.
+- Given the genetic basis of addiction, denying access to one substance is at best a temporary obstacle, easily overcome by switching to a different substance.
 This is known in addiction recovery as developing cross addictions.